-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Grinnell, approximately 45% of students took out student loans averaging $4,606 a year.
-That adds up to $18,424 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Grinnell, approximately 50% of students took out student loans averaging $5,229 a year.
+That adds up to $20,916 over four years for those students.

 How Much Money Do Grinnell Graduates Make?bachelor's degree recipients from Grinnell make around $49,100 per year during the early years of their employment.
 That's great news for Grinnell students since it is 23% more than the average college graduate's salary of $39,802 per year.

 Grinnell College Majors

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

 If you’re considering Grinnell College, here are some more schools you may be interested in knowing more about.

 Curious on how these schools stack up against Grinnell?
 Pit them head to head with College Combat, our free interactive tool that lets you compare college on the features that matter most to you!

 *The racial-ethnic minorities count is calculated by taking the total number of students and subtracting white students, international students, and students whose race/ethnicity was unknown.
 This number is then divided by the total number of students at the school to obtain the racial-ethnic minorities percentage.